HIV & STI Testing

 Have questions about HIV risks and transmission related issues?
 The Health Services Team is here to inform and help facilitate the idea of “Safer Sex Practices”.
 Together you and your counselor can take steps and set goals towards lowering your risk for HIV and STD’s.

 PEP and PrEP have both been a popular topic of discussion when it comes to preventative action against HIV.
-PEP (Post-Exposure Prophylaxis) is a treatment used in the event that someone was recently exposed to the HIV virus.
-By receiving this treatment, within 72 hours of exposure, and continuing to administer it for 28 days, PEP can (but not always) prevent the virus from establishing infection in the body.
-PrEP(Pre-Exposure Prophylaxis) is medication one would take in advance, in order to prevent the contraction of HIV.
-PrEP is recommended to high risk individuals, who knowingly expose themselves to HIV or high risk activity, and want to continue to maintain their negative status.
-For questions regarding these medications, contact us at: (562) 434-4455 / email@example.com
+PEP (Post-Exposure Prophylaxis) is a treatment used if someone was recently exposed to the HIV virus.
+By receiving this treatment within 72 hours of exposure, and continuing to administer it for 28 days, PEP can prevent the virus from establishing infection in the body.
+PEP is effective, but not 100%.
+PrEP(Pre-Exposure Prophylaxis) is a daily medication used to prevent the contraction of HIV.
+PrEP is recommended to individuals who have a higher rate of exposure to HIV.
+For questions regarding these medications, contact us at: (562) 434-4455 / firstname.lastname@example.org

 Frequently asked questions about sexual health and STI screening